 This year’s focus for Military Consumer Month features advice we can all use.

 July is National Military Consumer Month.
 It’s a month where the Federal Trade Commission (FTC) focuses on helping military Service Members, Veterans and their families learn about key consumer protections they need to be successful.
-This year, the FTC focused Military Consumer Month on imposter scams.
+For the second year, the FTC is focusing Military Consumer Month on imposter scams.
 The goal is to help military personnel understand imposter scams and the steps they can take to avoid them.
 But in reality, everyone can use this advice to avoid getting scammed.
+Whether you’re a military Service Member, spouse, Veteran or civilian consumer, it’s important to understand imposter scams and how to avoid them.

 What are imposter scams?